-Legal fees invoiced to the Company for the three months ended March 31, 2021 and 2020, were incurred in the normal operating course of business and are included in legal fees on the Statements of Operations.
+Legal fees invoiced to the Company for the three and six months ended June 30, 2022 and 2021, were incurred in the normal operating course of business and are included in legal fees on the Statements of Operations.

 The Company incurred legal fees related to the lawsuit against Great Value Storage, LLC ("GVS").
-The amounts invoiced to the Company for the three months ended March 31, 2021 and 2020 were \$14,423 and \$2,380, respectively.
-These amounts are recoverable per the loan agreements and are invoiced to GVS and included in the account Due from portfolio companies on the Statements of Assets and Liabilities.
+The amounts invoiced to the Company, prior to the final judgment received on March 4, 2021, for the six months ended June 30, 2022 and 2021 were \$0 and \$14,423.
+These amounts are recoverable per the loan agreements and were invoiced to GVS and included in the amount Due from portfolio companies on the Statements of Assets and Liabilities.
+The amounts invoiced to the Company, after the final judgment received on March 4, 2021, for the six months ended June 30, 2022 and 2021 were \$228,699 and \$14,711, respectively.
+These amounts are for fees incurred to recover our judgment and were expensed to Legal fees on the Statements of Operations.